BSc (Hons) Computing

 Studying your course online gives you the ultimate in convenience.
 You can enrol with Arden from anywhere in the world and study your degree from the comfort of home, without the requirement to attend classes in a physical location.

 Our online students study their degree through ilearn, Arden’s university campus in the cloud. ilearn provides everything you need to study at University.
-It offers an integrated virtual learning experience, including your virtual classroom, lecture theatre, and online library (which when used along with our supplementary library, BibliU, gives you access to almost half a million books and journals – yours for free while you study with us).
+It offers an integrated virtual learning experience, including your virtual classroom, lecture theatre, and online library which gives you access to almost half a million books and journals – yours for free while you study with us).

 ilearn is also integrated with Zoom, making it easier to chat with your course tutor during your scheduled seminar sessions.
 You can even integrate our study materials into your Kindle, making it possible to study wherever you have you Kindle handy.